juancafe4/TDDPractice/README.md

 This will install the most recent NodeJS and NMP stable version.
 ## Getting Started

-To run our repo, run the following in your terminal:
+To run this repo, run the following in your terminal:

 Clone.